Home » Symptoms » Cat Symptoms A-Z » Yeast Infections

 -

-Itching: One of the most common accompanying symptoms is intense itching, especially on the ears, paws, face, and skin folds.
-Cats often scratch or lick the affected areas.
+Itching: One of the most common accompanying symptoms is intense Itching, especially on the ears, paws, face, and in skin folds.
+Cats frequently Scratch or Lick the affected areas.

 -